 b.
 When an individual with a Disability needs a Reasonable Accommodation to perform the Essential Functions of the position held or sought, or to gain access to the workplace; and

 c.
-When an individual with a Disability needs a Reasonable Accommodation to enjoy equal access to benefits and privileges of employment (e.g., details, trainings, office-sponsored events).
+When an individual with a Disability needs a Reasonable Accommodation to enjoy equal access to benefits and privileges of employment (e.g., trainings, transportation, office-sponsored events).

 3.9 Undue Hardship